 It’s a bit rich for Italy, of all nations, to complain that another European Union member state is prioritizing its own energy security over the bloc’s efforts to diversify away from Russia.
 But that doesn’t mean it’s wrong.

-Matteo Renzi, the Italian prime minister, is holding up a continuation of the bloc’s sanctions against Russia to make clear his irritation with Germany’s participation in a second Baltic Sea gas pipeline, called Nord Stream II.
+Matteo Renzi, the Italian prime minister, is holding up a continuation of the bloc’s sanctions against Russia to make clear his irritation with Germany’s participation in a second Baltic Sea gas pipeline, called Nord Stream 2.

 Central and Eastern European countries earlier wrote the European Commission to point out that the planned pipeline bypasses Ukraine and hence building it would play right into Russia’s hands.

 “Preserving the transport route through Ukraine is the strategic interest of the EU as a whole,” they argued, “not only from an energy security perspective, but also reinforcing the stability of the Eastern European region.”